arkoc/git-ops-starter/README.md

 - A development environment
 - A production environment
 - Build pipelines for each component
--Kubernetes manifest apply for non-Azure managed services.
+- Kubernetes manifest apply for non-Azure managed services.

 ### :interrobang: Separate workspace/branch for each environment?
 Prons and conds